Wydarzenie w kalendarzu

 LIFE21-CCA-PL-LIFECOOLCITY/101074553 - LIFE

-logotypy partnerów konsorcjum oraz Komisji Europejskiej i programu LAJF
+Logotypy partnerów konsorcjum projektu LAJFKULSITY oraz Komisji Europejskiej i programu LAJF

-As a result, city administrators and residents will have access to four informational products grouped into two computer systems.
-These will help identify the most significant adaptive needs of their urbanized areas, develop a BGI management strategy to minimize climate-related risks, and monitor the effectiveness of their interventions.
+As a result, city administrators and residents will gain access to four informational products grouped into two computer systems.
+These tools will help identify key adaptive needs, develop BGI management strategies, and monitor the effectiveness of implemented actions.

 The EUROPE system, based on satellite data, will identify areas with intensified environmental challenges in European cities and include two products:

-The CITY system will operate based on information obtained from aerial surveys and will serve as a decision-support tool for implementing specific Nature-Based Solutions (NBS) at the city level.
-Within the CITY system, it will be possible to order two paid products:
+The CITY system will operate using data obtained from aerial surveys and will function as a decision-support tool for implementing Nature-Based Solutions (NBS) at the city level.

-During the project, an informational and educational platform called "Life in Cool City" will be created, providing direct access to the developed informational products.
-It will serve as a knowledge base regarding the utilization of remote sensing in urban climate change adaptation.
+During the project, an informational and educational platform titled “Life in Cool City” will be developed to provide access to the project’s informational pr

 Behavioral anomalies in non-market valuation – New solutions based onbehavioral welfare economics